PixelPress image optimisation for WebP and AVIF

 Yes.
 The Debian release for Linux is always free and is linked from the PixelPress GitHub releases.

-Free version supports up to 50 images per batch and excludes AVIF output.
+Windows Free focuses on WebP output and supports up to 50 images per run.

 Changes with PixelPress Pro

-Pro removes the 50-image limit and enables AVIF output via the in-app upgrade in PixelPress: £8.66.
+On Windows, Pro removes the 50-image limit and unlocks AVIF output through the Microsoft Store in-app upgrade: £8.62.

 Where is the PixelPress documentation?

-The GitHub wiki explains setup, image conversion, supported formats, output folders, Windows and Linux differences, privacy, troubleshooting and bug reports.
+The GitHub wiki covers installation, converting images, supported formats, output folders, Windows and Linux differences, PixelPress Pro, privacy, troubleshooting, and bug reports.

 How do I report a PixelPress bug?